ant981228/fast-debate-paste/README.md

 ### Initial Setup

-When you run the program for the first time, it will prompt you to select a target window.
-This is the window where the processed text will be pasted.
+When you run the program for the first time, it will create a Hotkeys.ini file with default settings and prompt you to select a target window.

-### Hotkeys
+### Default Hotkeys

-The program uses two main hotkeys:
+The program uses the following default hotkeys:

 1. `Ctrl+Shift+W`: Opens a window selection dialog to change the target window.
 2. `Ctrl+Shift+C`: Performs the copy-process-paste operation.
+3. `Ctrl+Shift+Z`: Performs the undo operation.
+4. `Ctrl+Shift+H`: Displays the help dialogue.

+### Customizing Hotkeys and Settings

+You can customize hotkeys and settings by editing the Hotkeys.ini file:

+1. Open the Hotkeys.ini file in a text editor.
+2. Modify the values in the [Hotkeys] section to change hotkey assignments.
+3. In the [Settings] section, set `ApplyF10ToProcessedText=1` to enable the F10 action, or `0` to disable it.

 ### Workflow

 1. Run the executable.
 2. Select your initial target window from the popup dialog.
 3. Go to the source window and select the text you want to copy and process.
-4. Press `Ctrl+Shift+C`.
+4. Press the copy-paste hotkey (default: `Ctrl+Shift+C`).
-5. The program will copy the selected text, process it if it matches a specific pattern, switch to the target window, paste the processed text, and (if the active window was not Zotero) switch back to the source window.
+5. The program will copy the selected text, process it if it matches specific patterns, switch to the target window, paste the processed text, and (if the active window was not Zotero) switch back to the source window.

 ### Zotero Workflow